Engineering (ENGR)

 ENGR 5334.
 Advanced Foundation Engineering.

-This course examines advanced topics in foundations design including design, analysis and construction of shallow and deep foundations.
-Deep foundations include driven piles, drilled shafts, micropiles, and auger cast in place piles.
-The course will cover bearing/axial capacity, settlement, pile group effects, and lateral capacity of the various foundation types.
-Additional topics include subsurface exploration and analysis of pile behavior using wave equation analysis.
+This course examines advanced topics in foundation design, including analysis and construction of shallow and deep foundations.
+Shallow foundation topics emphasize mat foundations and their application to pile-raft systems.
+Deep foundation topics include driven piles, drilled shafts, micropiles, and auger cast-in-place piles.
+The course covers axial and lateral capacity, settlement, and pile group effects for various foundation types.
+Additional topics include subsurface exploration and analysis of pile behavior using wave equation methods.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.